-The Enrollment Services team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.
+The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

 Champlain College provides the IRS 1098-T statement by January 31st for the previous tax year for students for preparation of their tax forms.

-Please refer to the IRS Publication 970, Tax Benefits for Education for use in preparing your 2013 tax return.
+Please refer to the IRS Publication 970, Tax Benefits for Education for use in preparing your 2014 tax return.
 A link to this publication is listed below with other helpful links.
+Please note that 2013 is the latest edition for IRS Publication 970.

 Student Loan Interest Deduction